wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-compute.md

 1. Region (aka Location).
 1. Billing is by a <strong>App Service Plan</strong>:

-   SKU and size defines the pricing tier of the plan.
+   SKU and size defines the pricing tier of the plan and the <strong>scaling</strong>:

    <strong>ACU (App Credit Unit?)</strong>